Kanga Esports

 Kanga Esports is an Australian esports organisation based in Melbourne and Sydney.
-It currently has teams competing in League of Legends, Counter-Strike: Global Offensive, Brawlhalla, and Super Smash Bros.
+Founded in 2017 as a professional Paladins team, Kanga Esports saw international success in the competitive Paladins scene before branching out into other games.
+The organisation currently has teams competing in Marvel Rivals and Super Smash Bros.
 Ultimate.
-It previously had teams competing in Paladins, Rainbow Six Siege, Super Smash Bros.
-Melee, Tekken, Street Fighter, Fortnite, Overwatch, and Valorant.

-Originally founded as a professional Paladins team in 2017, Kanga Esports saw major international success in the competitive Paladins scene before branching out into other games.
-The organisation's founder, Hayden "Haydz" Shiels, began his esports career as a professional Paladins player in 2016 before becoming a coach in 2018.

 League of Legends

 Kanga Esports acquired Legacy Esports and its LCO spot from the Adelaide Football Club on 21 November 2021.
 The LCO (short for League of Legends Circuit Oceania) is the top level of professional League of Legends in Oceania; Legacy Esports had been a long-time member of the LCO and its predecessor, the OPL (Oceanic Pro League).
 Legacy Esports qualified for the prestigious League of Legends World Championship in 2020, placing 17th to 18th out of 24 teams.

-Current roster

 Paladins

 Professional Paladins player Hayden "Haydz" Shiels founded Kanga Esports in 2017.
 The team made several top finishes throughout its history and qualified for the Paladins World Championship in 2018, 2019, and 2020.
 Kanga Esports was a member of the Paladins Premier League.